entropic-dev/entropic/PROBLEM.md

 - MAINTAINERS use authentication tokens for publishing.
 Version tokens in an obvious fashion: `ent_v1_<uuid>`, say.
     - This makes it obvious that they don't belong to any other registry.
+- IMPLEMENTATION: (NOTE_SERVICES)
+    - Plan is: 3 services: registry, website, internal.
+    - Start with the registry.
+        - Plan to split out internal from the registry.
+    - Splitting www from the registry makes security easier, and gives us much more room to manuever with regards to the legacy VCPM API.

 # Open Questions & Consequences

-- Do we split the website and registry components into two services and two URLs?
+- ~Do we split the website and registry components into two services and two URLs?
 One service running in two modes depending on incoming `Host` header?
-  One service running at one URL?
+  One service running at one URL?~ See "NOTE_SERVICES" above.
 - Do we support the legacy VCPM API?
 To what degree?
     - For installation?
 For publication?
 For ACL manipulation?
     - Notably: breaking with the VCPM API may make life better for ADMINISTRATORS in